 The authors note the following limitations and also explore the possibility of alternative explanations: “Our income data are from 2009, during an economic recession.
 If students starting at for-profit universities are more adversely affected in the labor market by the recession than those at not-for-profit or public institutions, we would expect to see lower returns to for-profit certificates and degrees.
 The lower returns to for-profit degrees could reflect that employers know graduates of for-profit institutions are of lower quality.
 Alternatively, lower for-profit returns could reflect that employers perceive graduates of for-profit universities to be lower quality when they are in fact equal in competence to those from not-for-profit or public universities.”

-A related study by the Education Trust, “Subprime Opportunity: The Unfulfilled Promise of For-Profit Colleges and Universities,” found that just 22% of students at for-profit schools earn degrees within six years.
+Also of interest is a 2010 report from the Education Trust, “Subprime Opportunity: The Unfulfilled Promise of For-Profit Colleges and Universities,” found that just 22% of students at for-profit schools earn degrees within six years.
 By comparison, 55% to 65% of students at nonprofit schools graduate within six years.

-Tag: higher education, youth
+Keywords: higher education, youth

 Read the issue-related Chronicle of Higher Education article titled "Business Is Up in Keeping Default Rates Down."

 - What key insights from the news article and the study in this lesson should reporters be aware of as they cover these issues?